-The ULDA is not the developer within the Greater Flagstone PDA.
-The ULDA has assumed the planning powers of local government and some state agencies - including assessing and deciding development applications.
+EDQ is not the developer within the Greater Flagstone PDA.
+EDQ has assumed the planning powers of local government and some state agencies, including assessing and deciding development applications.

-Houses will be sold on the open market.
-The developer will make available details of how to purchase homes, when they become available.
+Houses in the PDA will continue to be sold on the open market.
+The developer will make available details of how to purchase homes when they become available.

-Will I have a say on how the Priority Development Area is developed?
+Will I have a say on how the PDA is developed?

-In the preparation of the development scheme the ULDA consulted with Logan City Council, the state government and the community.
-The proposed development scheme was publicly notified from 1 April to 20 May 2011 in accordance with the requirements of the Act.
-In addition, the ULDA hosted a number of community information sessions to provide opportunities for the community to view details of the proposed development scheme and speak with ULDA staff.
+In the preparation of the development scheme the former ULDA consulted with Logan City Council, the state government and the community.
+The proposed development scheme was publicly notified from 1 April to 20 May 2011 in accordance with the requirements of the Economic Development Act 2012.
+In addition, the former ULDA hosted a number of community information sessions to provide opportunities for the community to view details of the proposed development scheme and speak with ULDA staff.
 Submissions were received during the public notification period in regards to the proposed development scheme, which were taken into consideration before the scheme was submitted to the Minister for approval.

 The development scheme outlines the requirements for notification of a PDA development application which provides an opportunity for people to make submissions.
-In deciding a PDA development application the ULDA must consider any submissions made to it about the application during the submission period.
+In deciding a PDA development application the former ULDA considered all submissions about the application during the submission period.